Snap6/sgw-training/tasks/tasks.md

 ### Description

 - This task continues from the previous task
-- Create a dummy document from CB UI
+- Create a dummy document from CB UI jsut added it as defauult ddone it
-- Get the document contents using Postman
+- Get the document contents using Postman yes done
+0.0.0.0:4985/db1/zomatoo
-- Delete the document using Postman
+- Delete the document using Postman done conflict arises

 ### Observations